himavan/resume_manager/README.md

-# Project Title
+# Resumes and Jobs Application Manager

-Resume Manager and Jobs Application Manager
+Students can manage their resumes and job applications using this project.
+And also HR Manager can post jobs and track job applications

 ## Getting Started